uerkw/solid-start-scaf/README.md

 - Key-Value Store/Cache (Redis, or RaaS such as Upstash)
 - RDBMS, SQL Provider (such as SQLite or PostgreSQL)

-These key components together provide what is functionality a thin/light CMS system.
+These key components together provide what is functionally a thin/light CMS system.
 This project ties together some basic primitives that should get you bootstrapped and up and running building a SolidJS application.
 Think of it like a foundation to build content off of.
 The primary purpose of this repository is to provide a quick start to using database level tools within the Solid ecosystem, so feel free to tear apart the examples to see how things work (it is encouraged!)

 # SolidStart